Table of Contents

 Geometry

-- Controlled porosity (oil imprexnation)
+- Controlled porosity (oil impregnation)

-- PM-specific material xrades
+- PM-specific material grades

 Volume and Cost Economics